 L-theanine is the first listed active ingredient.
-This amino acid is typically used for inducing relaxation, as it modulates alpha brain wave activity.
-At only 100 milligrams (mg) in Olly Sleep, this ingredient appears to be underdosed.
+This amino acid is typically used for inducing relaxation, as it modulates alpha brain wave activity (similar to meditation).
+At only 100 milligrams (mg) in Olly Sleep, this ingredient may be underdosed.

-We identified three medical trials on l-theanine for sleep (1, 2, 3), and the lowest dose used in any of them was 200 mg/day, double that in Olly Sleep.
-We haven’t come across any research suggesting that 100 mg l-theanine is effective for sleep so we’ll conclude this is underdosed.
+We identified three medical trials on l-theanine for sleep (1, 2, 3), and the lowest dose used in any of them was 200 mg/day, which is double the amount in Olly Sleep.
+We haven’t come across any research suggesting that 100 mg of l-theanine is effective for sleep.

-3 mg of melatonin is the second ingredient, and this is an effective dose for inducing sleep based on medical studies.
+3 mg of melatonin is the second ingredient, and this is an effective dose for inducing sleep, according to a medical review published in the Nutrition Journal.
 Melatonin is the most well-studied and non-toxic supplement for sleep.

 Chamomile extract at 17 mg is the third ingredient, and this again appears to be significantly underdosed based on medical research.
-We can’t find a single study on chamomile extract for sleep using a dose less than 200 mg, and even that level is 11x what’s included in Olly Sleep.
+We can’t find a single study on chamomile extract for sleep using a dose less than 200 mg, and that dosage is 11x of the amount included in Olly Sleep.

-Passionflower extract is the fourth-listed ingredient, and again appears to be significantly underdosed at 17 mg.
-One study on passionflower extract for sleep used the lowest dose we could identify, which was 60 mg, and the researchers in that study even noted “The dosage of passionflower extracts [in this study] was relatively low, compared to commercially available products which mostly contain 250-900 mg of passionflower.
-We can conclude this ingredient is ineffective due to low dose as well.
+Passionflower extract is the fourth-listed ingredient, and may be underdosed at 17 mg.
+A clinical trial on passionflower extract for sleep used the lowest dose we could identify, which was 60 mg, and the researchers in that study even noted “The dosage of passionflower extracts [in this study] was relatively low, compared to commercially available products which mostly contain 250-900 mg of passionflower.
+We will assume this is another ineffective dosage.

 The final ingredient, at a 16 mg dosage, is lemon balm extract.
-The most well-cited medical trial on lemon balm extract for improving sleep contained a dosage of 600 mg, or 3800% as much as in Olly Sleep.
-We can’t find any data suggesting it’s effective for sleep in as low a dose as that in this product.
+A clinical trial on lemon balm extract for improving sleep used a dosage of 600 mg, or 3800% as much as in Olly Sleep.
+We can’t find any data suggesting this botanical ingredient is effective for sleep at the dosage in Olly Sleep.

 Olly Stress Gummies Review